 Ongoing Eligibility and Benefit Amount

-Eligibility does not exist if the gross monthly income (after subtracting the child support deduction) exceeds the Gross Monthly Income Standard for the unit's size, except in the following instances:.
+Eligibility does not exist if the gross monthly income (after subtracting the child support deduction) exceeds the Gross Monthly Income Standard for the SNAP household size, except in the following instances:

-- SNAP units with a qualifying member who meet the asset test and the Net Monthly Income Standard.
+- SNAP households with a qualifying member who meet the asset test and the Net Monthly Income Standard.

-- categorically eligible units (see PM 05-07-01) when every person in the unit is authorized to receive TANFor SSI, including SSI cases in recoupment or suspension status do not have to meet the Gross Monthly Income Standards
+- categorically eligible SNAP households (see PM 05-07-01) when every person in the SNAP household is authorized to receive TANF or SSI, including SSI cases in recoupment or suspension status do not have to meet the Gross Monthly Income Standards

-SNAP units, who are not categorically eligible units (PM 05-07-01) must meet the Net Monthly Income Standard for the unit size.
+SNAP households, who are not categorically eligible units (see PM 05-07-01) must meet the Net Monthly Income Standard for the household size.

-Categorically eligible units do not have to meet the net monthly income standards, but are ineligible if net income is above the level where benefits are issued.
+Categorically eligible SNAP households do not have to meet the net monthly income standards, but are ineligible if net income is above the level where benefits are issued.

 Compute net monthly income.
-To determine the benefit amount, find the unit's net monthly income for the unit's size on the Basis of Issuance Table (see WAG 25-03-09) or use the formula in WAG 25-06-05.
+To determine the benefit amount, find the SNAP household's net monthly income for the household size on the Basis of Issuance Table (see WAG 25-03-09) or use the formula in WAG 25-06-05.